Biodiversity

 Restore biodiversity restoration

-In 2023, Berli Jucker Cellox Ltd. (CPC) initiated a project to release aquatic native species into the Prachin Buri river, to promote the idea of “Living Sustainably in Harmony with Nature”.
-The project released over 200,000 fish and other aquatic species into the Prachin Buri river, in an effort to restore local biodiversity for the river.
+In 2024, Berli Jucker Cellox Ltd. (CPC) continued its project to release aquatic native species into the Prachin Buri River, promoting the idea of “Living Sustainably in Harmony with Nature.”
+The initiative involved the release of 150,000 fish and other aquatic species to help restore local biodiversity in the river ecosystem.

 Regenerate